mrkaleArduinoLib/gbj_appeeprom/README.md

 ## setPeriodPublish()

 #### Description
-The method sanitizes and saves to EEPROM the provided time period in milliseconds for publishing to IoT platform.
+The method sanitizes and saves the provided time period in milliseconds for publishing to an IoT platform.
 - Method sanitizes provided value by setting it to the default value if it is outside of range from minimal to maximal value.
 - Method stores the sanitized value in the parameter cache.
-- Method really saves the sanitized value to EEPROM only if it is new, i.e., it differs from value stored in cache before.
+- Method really saves the sanitized value to EEPROM only if it is new, i.e., it differs from value stored in the cache before.

 #### Syntax
     void setPeriodPublish(byte value)